octobercms/docs/plugin-components.md

 * **placeholder** - optional placeholder for string and dropdown properties.
 * **options** - optional array of options for dropdown properties.
 * **depends** - an array of property names a dropdown property depends on.
 See the [dropdown properties](#dropdown-properties) below.
+* **group** - an optional group name.
+Groups create sections in the Inspector simplifying the user experience.
+Use a same group name in multiple properties to combine them.

 Inside the component you can read the property value with the `property()` method: